jackcrane/toa-docs/contributing.md

 - [ ] Check for spelling and grammatical errors
 - [ ] Check for your TOA api key in code samples and replace it with `:toa-api-key`
 - [ ] Check for your TOA application origin in code samples and replace it with `:toa-application-origin`
+- [ ] Define the models returned by the method.
 - [ ] Test all code samples to verify they are running and functional
 - [ ] Test the page at a handful of screen sizes just to make sure nothing weird occurs.
 If it does, you can choose to fix it or open an issue and someone else will tackle it.
 - [ ] Add yourself to the contributors list at the bottom of this page.